 The Fiesta de la Patria Gaucha (Festival of the Gaucho Country), held at the Laguna de las Lavanderas in the first or second week of March, is one of the biggest of its kind in South America, with thousands of country folk coming from far and wide (including Brazil and Argentina), all in gaucho garb and many with their horses.
 There are parades, riding competitions, lasso, boladera and other contests, and huge parrillas producing a steady supply of grilled meats.
 In the evenings there’s music and dancing, and traditional gaucho poetry recitals.

-Semana Criolla (Countryside Week, more or less) is hosted by the Sociedad Rural in the Parque del Prado in Montevideo.
+Semana Criolla (Countryside Week) is hosted by the Sociedad Rural in the Parque del Prado in Montevideo.
 There are rodeos and asados, arts and crafts for sale and live music, and hordes of people, more from the countryside than the city, with special trains and buses coming in from all around.
 There’s also a rodeo in Parque Roosevelt the same week, but the Rural show in the Prado is the main event, with quite staggering levels of horsemanship on display.

 Taking place across the country, these can be quite fun, with people strutting around in gaucho costume, horseriding events, food, drink and music and fairground action.